npb

 However, it could also be that your estate agent is not suitable for marketing your property.

 It is worth checking if your agent is the most effective for your type of property, especially if you are in a cold market.
+Be sure to chekc they have your property listed on all of the major house selling websites.

 How long does the conveyancing process take?